-Order now: The Plant-Powered Plan to Beat Diabetes
+Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Roasted Butternut Squash with Dates, Figs, and Pistachios
+Roasted Butternut Squash with Figs, Dates, and Pistachios

-Sharon Palmer
+Sharon Palmer RD

+Winter squash recipes are hearty, delicious, and comforting in the cooler months.
+I love to serve roasted butternut squash for holidays, potlucks, and simple weekly dinners.
 This easy recipe also celebrates the beauty of seasonal fruits and nuts, including figs (fresh or dried), dates, and pistachios.
-The moment you find squash in season, start enjoying recipes like this.
+The moment you find squash in season, start enjoying them in the kitchen.
 With only 7 ingredients (not including pantry items), this vegetable side-dish is very easy to prepare.
 While it’s baking, prepare the rest of your meal so that dinner is on the table in under 45 minutes.
-I like to serve this Roasted Butternut Squash with Dates, Figs, and Pistachios with lentil patties, and a crisp green salad.
-Winter squash are packed with powerful health benefits, too.
-The nutrient profile of squash—rich in carotenoids—makes them particularly potent health defenders.
-Studies show that these colorful squash have antioxidant and anti-inflammatory properties that may help prevent chronic disease.
+I like to serve this Roasted Butternut Squash with Figs and Pistachios with lentil patties, and a crisp green salad.
+I love to prepare this squash side dish for holiday dinners, as it is so festive and colorful.
+If you have leftover roasted squash, use it in a recipe, such as my Roasted Butternut Squash Soup with Hazelnuts and Butternut Squash Kale Barley Salad.
+Don’t squander the season—do butternut squash as often as you can!

 How to Cook with Butternut Squash